Zhi-Xian-Xie/safe_alignment_site/README.md

-# Nerfies
+# Safe MPC Alignment from Human Directional Feedback

-This is the repository that contains source code for the [Safe MPC Alignment website](https://nerfies.github.io).
+This is the repository that contains source code for the [Safe MPC Alignment website](https://zhi-xian-xie.github.io/safe_alignment_site/).

 If you find Safe MPC Alignment useful for your work please cite:
 ```